RichardAkkad/pets/README.md

-I am currently a big fan of Animals and I am creating a pet website where I can connect animal lovers with their perfect companions.
+I am a big fan of Animals and I am creating a pet website where I can connect animal lovers with their perfect companions.
 With pet ownership on the rise, I am building a platform that makes finding, buying, and caring for pets as easy as possible.